fortio/scli/README.md

     	Config port to open for dynamic flag UI/api -logger-file-line
-    	Filename and line numbers emitted in JSON logs, use -logger-file-line=false to disable (default true) -logger-json
+    	Filename and line numbers emitted in JSON logs, use -logger-file-line=false to disable (default true) -logger-force-color
+    	Force color output even if stderr isn't a terminal -logger-json
-    	Log in JSON format, use -logger-json=false to disable (default true) -logger-timestamp
+    	Log in JSON format, use -logger-json=false to disable (default true) -logger-no-color
+    	Prevent colorized output even if stderr is a terminal -logger-timestamp
     	Timestamps emitted in JSON logs, use -logger-timestamp=false to disable (default true) -loglevel level